Did you know that you can view MUCH more of our work on Facebook ?

 Learn more here

-Brass model repairs are our specialty, and thanks to the many workers at Ajin whom I worked with side by side, they taught me how to solder while I taught them how to paint.
-Quite an equitable trade in my estimation.
-Today, I use a variety of traditional soldering sticks and stations, resistance soldering units ranging from 100 WATTS to 1,100 WATTS, and a micro-torch.
-My soldering acumen is expert level and THAT is precisely what's required to make pro-level repairs to finely crafted brass model trains.
-Making soldering repairs to fully assembled models is FAR more difficult than anything factory workers encountered when making the models in the first place.
-But thanks to seeing how they were made, it's relatively simple for me now to make decisions on what can and cannot be repaired.
-Rest assured, I truly enjoy performing soldering repairs to make just about any brass model BETTER than factory new.
+Thanks to the workers at Ajin whom I worked with side by side, I learned how to solder in the factories that made the models, while I taught them how to paint brass models.
+Today, I use a variety of traditional soldering sticks and stations, resistance soldering units ranging from 100 WATTS to 1,100 WATTS, and a micro-torch to perform my craft.
+My soldering acumen is expert level.
+That's precisely what's required to make pro-level repairs to finely crafted brass models.

 Cheers!